dbojado/Analyzing-Curriculum-Logs/README.md

 # Analyzing Curriculum Logs

 ## About the Project
-For this project we will be using machine learning time series and anomaly detection methodologies
+For this project we will be using machine learning time series and anomaly detection methodologies.

 ## Goals
-Answer a list of questions for supervisor that need to be answered before the board meeting on Thursday morning
+Answer a list of questions for supervisor that need to be answered before the board meeting on Thursday morning.

 ## Deliverables
 - A Jupyter Notebook